Wednesday, January 27, 2016

 WEDNESDAY: The history project that the kids are completing while listening to Making Thirteen Colonies is the Mayflower map from Interactive 3D Maps: American History.
 There are several interactive maps in this book that I think that we'll be doing for our American Revolution unit--I'm particularly looking forward to the map of Paul Revere's ride!

-Way back in the summer, my Girl Scout troop voted for Syd's service project proposal, which was to make a documentary/commercial promoting our local Humane Society.
+Way back in the summer, my Girl Scout troop voted for the little kid's service project proposal, which was to make a documentary/commercial promoting our local Humane Society.
 I've pushed it to the back burner for far too long, so my two will start beta testing the project this week with what is hopefully our final evolution of the idea: short films that focus on pets adopted from the animal shelter and that include the encouragement to adopt your own pet there, as well.
-Will is not happy that the troop voted for her sister's plan, so she's going to practice being a sister to every Girl Scout and also work on her Cadette Digital Moviemaker badge.
-Syd, as well as leading the service project, will be using it to complete some of the requirements of her Junior Animal Habitats badge.
-The goal is that after my two have successfully completed a documentary on our own Spots and Gracie, they'll screen the documentary for the rest of the troop, then lead the other girls in making their own documentaries about other pets adopted from the shelter.
+The big kid is not happy that the troop voted for her sister's plan, so she's going to practice being a sister to every Girl Scout and also work on her Cadette Digital Moviemaker badge.
+The little kid, as well as leading the service project, will be using it to complete some of the requirements of her Junior Animal Habitats badge.
+The goal is that after my two have successfully completed a documentary on our own Spots and Gracie, they'll screen the documentary for the rest of the troop, then lead the other kids in making their own documentaries about other pets adopted from the shelter.

 Our second lesson in the Your Kids: Cooking curriculum is macaroni and cheese--yum!
 Even though I *just* said that we'd do it today, just after I said that, I received a spontaneous invitation for the kids to go bouldering with a friend, so they're doing that instead.
 Macaroni and cheese is easily enough made on the weekend, if it doesn't get made on a Wednesday.